Icepenguins101/charms-bar-port/README.md

 [![Issues](https://img.shields.io/github/issues/Icepenguins101/charms-bar-port.svg)](https://github.com/Icepenguins101/charms-bar-port/issues)

 ## About
-<b>Charms Bar Port</b> is the brand new solution for bringing back the Windows 8.x Charms bar to Windows 10 and Windows 11, using real files from Windows 8.x to <!-- meet your cravings and -->enhance your Windows environment and relive the Windows 8.x days.
+<b>Charms Bar Port</b> is the brand new solution for bringing back the Windows 8.x Charms bar to Windows 10 and Windows 11, using real files from Windows 8.x to enhance your Windows environment and relive the Windows 8.x days.

 Forked and completely edited from <a href="https://github.com/Jerhynh/CharmsBarRevived">CharmsBarRevived</a>, <b>Charms Bar Port</b> will assist on helping you transition to Windows 10 and 11 without having to keep on the obsolete system forever.